yancyv1220/CIS-9650-Group-9-Project/README.md

 Towards the end, we also present correlationary info between various factors (duration, metascore, vote count) against average user rating in order to see if there are any factor that predict that a movie will be good.

+In order the user to use the program itself, the IMDB movies database will have to be downloaded from Kaggle as a csv file named "movies".

 # Key Links
 https://github.com/yancyv1220/CIS-9650-Group-9-Project/blob/main/Project%20Code (Link to the Program)

+https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset (Link to condensed IMDB Data Set)

+https://www.imdb.com/interfaces/ (Link to full IMDB Data Set with Data Column Descriptions)